chaseofthejungle/intro-to-node-js/README.md

 ## 1. <a name="techniques">14 Techniques for Optimizing Node.js</a>

-* Asynchronous Function Utilization
+* **Asynchronous Function Utilization**
+  + Asynchronous functions enable processors to handle more than one request at the same time, with non-blocking input/output functionality.
-* Circuit Break Functions that are Likely to Fail
+* **Circuit Break Functions that are Likely to Fail**
+  + If a function is highly plausible to fail upon execution, it can be kept from running at all.
-* Decrease the 'Time to First Byte' (TTFB) Metric
+* **Decrease the 'Time to First Byte' (TTFB) Metric**
+  + How long it takes for a client (e.g., web browser) to receive its first data byte from a server can be minimized.
-* Do Not Use API Cookies and Sessions
+* **Do Not Use API Cookies and Sessions**
+  + Authentication controls can be supplied by stateless API systems, with the client storing authentication tokens (reducing processor burden for the server).
-* Employ Throttling
+* **Employ Throttling**
+  + This reduces how many client requests are to be accepted for processing at one time.
-* Enable Caching
+* **Enable Caching**
+  + When repeated requests are anticipated, they can be handled predictably (and more quickly).
-* Error Script Logging
+* **Error Script Logging**
+  + Bugs might be acknowledged and solved more rapidly when logs are consulted/employed.
-* Improve Database Query Processing Efficacy
+* **Improve Database Query Processing Efficacy**
+  + Discover the queries that slow the processor down, and modify them appropriately.
-* Keep Apps Alive by Using PM2 Clustering
+* **Keep Apps Alive by Using PM2 Clustering**
+  + Apps can be kept up and refreshed via PM2 (a load balance that is built into Node.js for production process management).
-* Keep Node.js Updated
+* **Keep Node.js Updated**
+  + Utilizing the latest versions of Node.js can lead to stronger performance for various reasons (such as more robust logic and patching).
-* Make Use of Profilers
+* **Make Use of Profilers**
+  +  Profilers can discover processor performance issues, and be of assistance with error correction.
-* Modularize  Architecture and Code Design
+* **Modularize  Architecture and Code Design**
+  + This makes apps less complicated and easier to understand and maintain.
-* Run Parallel Tasks
+* **Run Parallel Tasks**
+  + This can improve processor performance (decreased wait times).
-* Utilize HTTP/2
+* **Utilize HTTP/2**
+  + Advantages of HTTP/2 over HTTP include multiplexing and header compression.

 <hr />